stilt0n/Dependor/lib/tokenizer/README.md

 ### Exports

-I am not tracking common js exports for now since I only track exports to correctly route re-exports.
+I am not tracking common js exports for now since I only track exports to allow me correctly route re-exports at parse time.
 I don't think you can re-export in common js and I am generally assuming that people are not mixing es exports and common js require statements in a way where they are re-exporting from a common js file.
-I am also assuming dynamic imports are not re-exported.
+I also don't think you can re-export dynamic imports.

 The export cases I'm currently considering are: